[hfe_template id='123664']

 When water sits for too long, it’s no surprise that mould will eventually follow.
 By removing the excess water buildup from the equation, you can ensure a drier roof and home interior.

 During the winter months, you may notice that condensation levels are even higher.
-This results from bad insulation in the home because cold air gets in, and then it gets trapped in the warm, humid air due to lack of ventilation.
+This results from bad insulation in the home, as cold air gets in and is trapped in the warm, humid air due to a lack of ventilation.

 Signs of Ceiling Mould and Condensation Problems

-At first glance, you might not be able to see any issues with condensation on your roof easily.
+At first glance, you might not be able to see any issues with condensation on your roof quickly.
 But upon further examination, there are a few red flags that should concern you.

-First, look for black stains on your walls or ceilings, as this is a good indication of the presence of mould in your home.
+First, look for black stains on your walls or ceilings, as this indicates the presence of mould in your home.
 If your furniture seems brittle or deteriorating, it’s probably because it’s subjected to constant moisture.

 Take a closer look at your windows and glass doors.
 If you notice fogging, mist, or sweating, this results from too much condensation accumulating.

 Another common problem related to your roof could be leaking.
-If condensation builds up too much or too quickly, it can cause serious damage to your roof’s structure, resulting in pesky leaks.
+If condensation builds up too much or too quickly, it can cause severe damage to your roof’s structure, resulting in pesky leaks.

-Smell the air in your home, and be aware of any new mildew or musty smells.
-This could mean that there’s too much condensation inside your home.
+Smell the air in your home and be aware of any new mildew or musty smells.
+This could mean that there is too much condensation inside.

 Without proper remediation, you could suffer a variety of health conditions.
-These include anything from allergies to asthma or headaches and severe respiratory issues.
+These include allergies to asthma, headaches, and severe respiratory issues.

-Not only is condensation and ceiling mould unattractive, but they can also be harmful to your health!
-That’s why it’s so important to ensure that your roof has the proper insulation and ventilation to keep this problem at bay.
+Condensation and ceiling mould are not only unattractive but can also be harmful to your health!
+That’s why ensuring that your roof has the proper insulation and ventilation is essential to avoid this problem.

 When mould begins to build up around your walls and on your ceiling, it results in costly repairs and a thorough evaluation of the home.
-Thankfully, there are some things you can do to keep this problem from occurring in the first place.
+Thankfully, there are some things you can do to prevent this problem from occurring.

 Insulation is Essential

-To keep your home dry and comfortable, you need to be sure that it’s adequately insulated.
-The purpose of insulation is to help keep outdoor elements out and indoor elements in.
+To keep your home dry and comfortable, it must be adequately insulated.
+Insulation helps keep outdoor elements out and indoor elements in.

-With roof insulation, you’re able to reduce the level of condensation that enters your home, thereby reducing the possibility of icky ceiling mould.
+With roof insulation, you can reduce the level of condensation that enters your home, thereby reducing the possibility of icky ceiling mould.
 Be sure that you choose reputable, high-quality insulation for your roof.

 All areas of the home should have insulation, including the walls.
-With roof insulation, you’re able to maintain a good temperature that will reduce the amount of condensation buildup that occurs due to drastic changes in air temperature.
+With roof insulation, you can maintain a good temperature, which will reduce the amount of condensation buildup that occurs due to drastic changes in air temperature.

 If your roof is not insulated, heat can escape your home, costing you big money on your monthly energy bill.
-This also means that cold air is getting in, and when it combines with humid air, condensation issues are inevitable.
+This also means that cold air is getting in, and condensation issues are inevitable when it combines with humid air.

 So, what are the benefits of insulation in your roof?
-Let’s take a closer look at how it can help your home be drier and more energy efficient.
+Let’s examine how it can help your home be drier and more energy efficient.

 The Perks of Roof Insulation